ochaloup/validator-bonds/packages/validator-bonds-cli/README.md

 1. Initialize a withdrawal request, which means creating an on-chain account (a ticket) informing the protected event system about the intention to withdraw funds.
 2. Only after the lockup period elapses — currently after 3 epochs — can one claim the withdrawal request and regain ownership of the funds held in the stake account.

-**NOTE:** The amount declared in the withdrawal request ticket account is no longer
+**WARN:** The amount declared in the withdrawal request ticket account is no longer
           considered as part of the funded bond amount.
+          When participating in bonds auction
+          always verify what is active stake considered by system with `show-bond` CLI command.

+**NOTE:** The withdrawal request account persists on-chain until cancelled.
+          See details and consequences at section [Canceling Withdraw Request](#cancelling-withdraw-request-account).

 To initialize the withdrawal request, one needs to define the maximum number of lamports that are requested to be withdrawn upon claiming.